 Explore Bisrakh – Birth place of Raavan

-Located just 30 kilometres from the bustling urban centre of Greater Noida, Bisrakh or Bisrakh Jalapur, is steeped in mythology and is believed to be the birthplace of Ravana.
+Bisrakh, or Bisrakh Jalapur, is located just 30 kilometres from Greater Noida.
+The area is steeped in mythology as it is believed to be the birthplace of Ravana.

-Raavan’s father, Vishrava, was a renowned sage, and the village derives its name from him.
-It was Vishrava who discovered a sacred Shiva linga in the surrounding forest and established it in the village, creating a spiritual focal point for the community.
-Additionally, a new temple dedicated to Ravana is under construction, featuring a 42-foot Shiva Linga and a 5.5-foot statue of Ravana, symbolising the village’s reverence for him.
+Ravana’s father, Sage Vishrava, was a renowned rishi, and the village derives its name from him.
+Vishrava discovered a sacred Shiva Linga in the surrounding forest and established it in the village.
+This created a spiritual focal point for the community.
+Today, this legacy continues with a new Ravana temple under construction.
+The site is emerging as an important location for religious tourism.
+It is also a significant heritage travel destination in India.
+This is especially true for those interested in Ramayana-related places, ancient temples, and spiritual tourism.

-One of Bisrakh’s most remarkable features is its ancient Shiva temple, which houses an octagonal Shiva linga that is possibly unique in India.
+Bisrakh’s ancient Shiva temple is one of its most remarkable features.
+This temple houses an octagonal Shiva Linga, which is quite unique in India.
 The Archaeological Survey of India (ASI) had conducted excavations on the premises some years ago.
-It unearthed a hidden cave, large bricks typical of ancient construction, metal coins, and other historical relics, suggesting a rich archaeological heritage dating back centuries.
+It unearthed a hidden cave and large bricks typical of ancient construction.
+The excavation also revealed metal coins and other historical relics.
+These findings suggest a rich archaeological heritage dating back centuries.

 Temple Complex at Bisrakh, Image Copyright Reddit